Ph.D., Sociology, 2001, University of Texas at Austin

-Process and Institutions, Introduction to Criminal Justice, Juvenile Justice and Corrections, Ethical Issues in Criminal Justice, Violence Towards Women
+Process and Institutions, Introduction to Criminal Justice, Juvenile Justice and Corrections, Crime Control Policies, Ethical Issues in Criminal Justice, Violence Towards Women

 Implementation and operation of therapeutic courts; social supports in correctional settings; neurodiversity and justice practice; and offending desistance trajectories among youth.

 Drapela, Laurie A. (2022).
 Incorporating Neurodiversity into Therapeutic Jurisprudence: Understanding the Policy Diffusion Potential of Pennsylvania’s Mandatory Autism Training Law for District Court Judges.
 Forthcoming, Justice Policy Journal

 Drapela, Laurie A., Amelia W. Cole, Vail Fletcher, and Nick McRee.
 (2022).
 “Interpersonal Communication Competence and the Responsivity Principle among Inmates: Implications for Institutional Misconduct.”
 Journal of Offender Rehabilitation, 61, 4, 207-222.